Let's Get Started

 Checks and all major credit cards are forms of payment.

-Please contact our office for any questions or assistance regarding client portal, telehealth platform, documentation, payments, and/or cancellation policy.
+Please contact our office at 850.780.3496 for any questions or assistance regarding client portal, appointments, forms, payments, and/or cancellation policy.

 We look forward to hearing from you.